Naic: History

 The prominent people who paved the way for the revolution in Naic included former gobernadorcillos and capitanes municipal; namely, Cirilo Arenas, Gregorio (Goyo) Jocson, in whose house General Aguinaldo recuperated from illness, Benito Poblete, and Tobal Bustamante.

 A sprinkling of upperclassmen could also be found in other towns of Cavite whose wealth came from rural landholdings, urban properties, and/or successful business ventures.
-The Cuencas of Bacoor, the Papa, De Castro, Valentin, and Arenas families of Naic, the Darwins of Indang, who were/are Spanish nobilities and margraves with ranks of Duques, Marquis, Condes and Vizcondes, pertained to this class.
+The Cuencas of Bacoor, the Papa, De Castro, Valentin, and Arenas families of Naic, the Darwins of Indang, pertained to this class.

+From 1903 to 1917, the adjacent municipality of Ternate became part of Naic.

 Naic is also the very first town in the country to pass an ordinance banning pigs from the street.
 It had been a perennial problem of the country.
 It is one of the greatest achievement of Naic because the other towns followed suit.

 Geography

 The municipality of Naic is located on the western part of the province along the shorelines of Manila Bay.
 Trece Martires City and Tanza bound it to the east.
 Situated beyond the southern portion of Naic is Indang and the western boundary is shared with Ternate and Maragondon.
-Travel between Naic and Metro Manila covers 47 Kilometers.
 Majority of the upland towns and some of those in lowlands trade with Naic due to its strategic geographical position.
 The coordinates of Naic are 14°32 latitude and 120°768 longitude.

+Naic is 24.14 km from the provincial capital Imus, and 44.30 km from the country's capital Manila.

 Barangays

-The Municipality of Naic is politically subdivided into 30 barangays.
+Naic is politically subdivided into 30 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.